 The compensation granted by the court should cover expenses, such as your medical bills, lost wages, and pain and suffering.
 If the defendant’s actions were found to be egregious and malicious, the court may also grant what is known as punitive damages. it is always in your best interest to retain the services of a skilled Maryland car accident attorney who can guide you through your claim.

 Experienced Maryland Car Accident Attorney Offering Free Consultations

 If you or a loved one was injured in a car accident caused by another person, we may be able to help.
-Backed by many years of experience with personal injury law, the Maryland car accident lawyers at the Law Offices of Randolph Rice are prepared to hold the liable parties accountable for your losses.
+Backed by many years of experience with personal injury law, the Maryland car accident lawyers at Rice, Murtha & Psoras are prepared to hold the liable parties accountable for your losses.
 We dedicate our efforts to representing injured victims in car accidents.
 Call our offices today to schedule a free, confidential consultation.
 Our phone number is (410) 694-7291.